How We Build Our Custom ERP Ai Chatbots

 In this article, we use the terms "health record," "medical record," and "medical report" interchangeably.

-A typical health record consists of different kinds of information:
+A typical medical record consists of different kinds of information:

 Other important aspects are the media and formats in which health records are stored:

-The primary use case of patient records is for clinical decisions and treatment plans by health care professionals.
-The records enable health care providers to render high-quality patient care because they contain the entire, objective history of patient data without having to rely on that information from patients.
+The primary use case of patient records in a healthcare setting is for clinical decisions and treatment plans by health care professionals.
+The records enable health care providers to render high-quality patient care because they contain the entire, objective history of patient data without having to rely on that information directly from patients.
+Medical record summaries builds on this by distilling lengthy charts into concise overviews of a patient’s record.
+These summaries highlight the most important details—such as recent hospitalizations, active problems, and current medications—so clinicians can quickly focus on what matters during time‑constrained visits.

 The illustration below shows our medical report summarization pipeline based on GPT-4 and other deep-learning models.